Ted's Hiking World Devils Garden

 Navajo Arch ⇔

-Behind the arch is a little closed room of sorts; for there is no other exit.
+Behind the arch is a little closed room of sorts, there being no other exit.

 * *